dineshUmasankar/YARTBML/docs/src/specification.md

 # 5 REPL (Read Eval Print Loop)
 YARTBML uses a REPL to read input, send it to the interpreter for evaluation, print the result/output of the interpreter and start again.
 Each line is read, tokenized and interpreted individually by the REPL.

-# PRATT Precedence

 # Parsing and Interpretation order
-YARTBML uses recursive descent for the parser, specifically using the PRATT parsing algorithm to increase the speed if the algorithm. a tree walker for the interpreter
+YARTBML employs recursive descent for parsing, specifically utilizing the PRATT parsing algorithm to enhance parsing speed.
+A tree walker is then employed to interpret the Abstract Syntax Tree (AST) produced by the parser.